CongLeSolutionX/go_community/doc/internal-abi.md

 compatible with ABI0, but these differences should be easy to account for in the compiler.

-The algorithm reserves spill space for argument registers in the caller’s frame so that the compiler can generate a stack growth path that spills into these pre-reserved slots.
+The algorithm reserves spill space for arguments in the caller’s frame so that the compiler can generate a stack growth path that spills into this pre-reserved space.
 If the callee has to grow the stack, it may not be able to reserve enough additional stack space in its own frame to spill these, which is why it’s important that the caller do so.
-These slots also act as the home location if these registers need to be spilled for any other reason, which simplifies traceback printing.
+These slots also act as the home location if these arguments need to be spilled for any other reason, which simplifies traceback printing.

-An alternative approach to spill slots would be to use the ABI0 layout on the stack, but leave the stack space of any arguments promoted to registers undefined.
-This is probably simpler to implement in the compiler, too, since it already implements ABI0.
-However, it further complicates traceback metadata and traceback printing in the runtime because 1) argument words would be live or dead at a byte level and 2) whether an argument is packed on the stack or unpacked in a register would depend on the site.
-It also, somewhat counter-intuitively, results in *larger* stack frames for 81% of functions in kubelet, with a median growth of 16 bytes.
-This is because ABI0 reserves stack space for all results, but the register ABI does not reserve any stack space (even spill space) for register results.
+There are several options for how to lay out the argument spill space.
+We chose to lay out each argument in its type's usual memory layout but to separate the spill space from the regular argument space.
+Using the usual memory layout simplifies the compiler because it already understands this layout.
+Also, if a function takes the address of a register-assigned argument, the compiler must spill that argument to memory in its usual in-memory layout and it's more convenient to use the argument spill space for this purpose.

+Alternatively, the spill space could be structured around argument registers.
+In this approach, the stack growth spill path would spill each argument register to a register-sized stack word.
+However, if the function takes the address of a register-assigned argument, the compiler would have to reconstruct it in memory layout elsewhere on the stack.

+The spill space could also be interleaved with the stack-assigned arguments so the arguments appear in order whether they are register- or stack-assigned.
+This would be close to ABI0, except that register-assigned arguments would be uninitialized on the stack and there's no need to reserve stack space for register-assigned results.
+We expect separating the spill space to perform better because of memory locality.
+Separating the space is also potentially simpler for `reflect` calls because this allows `reflect` to summarize the spill space as a single number.
-Finally, the long-term intent is to remove pre-reserved spill slots entirely – allowing most functions to be called without any stack setup and easing the introduction of callee-save registers – and spill slots make that transition easier.
+Finally, the long-term intent is to remove pre-reserved spill slots entirely – allowing most functions to be called without any stack setup and easing the introduction of callee-save registers – and separating the spill space makes that transition easier.

 ## Closures